BDC Hamburger Icon

 They improve the mobile experience.

 There’s nothing worse than visiting a website on your smartphone and experiencing slow loading speeds or distorted images and content.
 As mentioned above, a responsive website will load more quickly and efficiently on mobile devices than a static site.
 This is important as many consumers are going mobile and using smartphones and other devices over desktops.
-With a mobile-first approach, responsive sites cater to the majority of users, providing proportionate images and attractive displays that are easy to read and scroll through.

 They attract more leads and conversions.

 Additionally, a responsive website ensures visitors have access to exactly what they need without having to navigate various web pages.
-This will increase your brand’s reputation and credibility, generating more trust in your business.
+This will increase and protect your brand’s reputation and credibility, generating more trust in your business.

 They provide you with clearer analytics.